tjcw/screensavers/README.md

   sudo ~/eclipse-workspace/screensavers/bin/build_both

-For this, you need a Debian 13 or newer system as a real or virtual machine, or under Microsoft Windows WSL2.
+For this, you need a Debian testing (forky, 14)  or newer system as a real or virtual machine, or under Microsoft Windows WSL2.

 This results in two 'iso's which can be run in a VM or booted on a real